brianzinn/react-babylonjs/README.md

 # React BabylonJS
-> *'react-babylonjs'* integrates the BabylonJS real time 3D engine with ReactJS
+> *'react-babylonjs'* integrates the BabylonJS real time 3D engine with React

-`react-babylonjs` let's you build your scene and components using a familiar declarative structure with the benefits you are used to like reusable components and hooks.
+`react-babylonjs` lets you build your scene and components using a familiar declarative structure with the benefits you are used to like reusable components and hooks.
 Under the hood it's a React renderer providing declarative bindings for the Fiber `react-reconciler`.
-API is mostly covered thanks to generated code, but also custom props allow you to declaratively add shadows, physics, attach 2D/3D UI to meshes, etc.
+Babylon's API is mostly covered thanks to code generation, but also custom props allow you to declaratively add shadows, physics, attach 2D/3D UI to meshes, etc.

 You can also build your own custom 3D controls with functional components.
 Context API provides access to Scene/Engine/Canvas without prop drilling.
-Last but not least, you can use hooks!
+Last but not least, you can use hooks for stateless components!

 [![NPM version](http://img.shields.io/npm/v/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)
 [![NPM downloads](http://img.shields.io/npm/dm/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)